zhangxin00/segscope/E3-Breaking_KASLR/README.md

 ```

 Run our timer.
 It outputs the granularity and stability.
 In our paper, the granularity refers to the cost of CPU cycles for one increment of a counter.
 The stability is the degree to which our timer is affected by system noise.
 You can see our timer achieves the same granularity with rdtsc/rdpru.

+Updated on 2024/12/24: please note that you may need to configure the two parameters to ontain correct results. (#define ACYCLE 1000 and #define PCYCLE 400000)

 ```
 ./timer
 ```